aschwtzr/comm/docs/dev_services.md

 # Building and running

 `services/package.json` provides useful scripts to build and run services.
 The `run` scripts will automatically build the services if necessary and run them.
-The `dev-mode` scripts allow you to use local instances of S3 and DynamoDB instead of the production ones.

 You can find the full list of scripts [here](https://github.com/CommE2E/comm/blob/master/services/package.json) in the `scripts` section.